-Gilbert "Durinho" Burns is the current #2 ranked UFC Welterweight Fighter with a professional MMA record of 20-wins and 4-losses.
-Burns has a 3rd-degree black belt in Brazilian Jiu-Jitsu and a Gold Medalist at the World Jiu-Jitsu Championship.
+Gilbert "Durinho" Burns is the current #5 ranked UFC Welterweight Fighter with a professional MMA record of 22 wins and 6 losses.
+Burns has a 3rd-degree black belt in Brazilian Jiu-Jitsu and is a Gold Medalist at the World Jiu-Jitsu Championship.

-Burns won 2-medals at the IBJJF World Championship that got him promoted to a black belt.
-He continued his impressive career by winning a silver in the 2009 edition of the IBJJF World Championship Burns later ventured outside America and reached the semi-final in the European Open followed by winning the Brazilian National win in 2010.
+Burns won 2-medals at the IBJJF World Championship, which got him promoted to a black belt.
+He continued his impressive career by winning a silver in the 2009 edition of the IBJJF World Championship Burns later ventured outside America and reached the semi-final in the European Open, followed by winning the Brazilian National win in 2010.

 2010 was a successful year for Burns as he won the World Professional Jiu-Jitsu- Cup and the World No-Gi Jiu-Jitsu Championship.
 He followed it by finally winning the IBJJF World Championships in 2011.
 Gilbert went on a hiatus in 2012 and returned in 2013 to win the NoGi World Championship.

 Burns is still an active grappler and lost his latest bout in 2021 against Lucas Barbosa via rear-naked choke submission.